 Member Groups are managed by a committee elected by the members of the group at an Annual General Meeting (AGM).
 The committee has the power to set up subcommittees.

-The Member Group team are responsible for welcoming new members to their group by email.
+The Community team are responsible for welcoming new members to their group by email.
 Committees are responsible for welcoming new members in person when they first come to an event.

 - Members of Committee

-The committee must have at least three professional BCS members, with two of them filling the roles of Chair and Treasurer.
+The committee must have at least three professional BCS members, with mandatory roles of Chair, Treasurer and Inclusion Officer.
 In addition, committee members may take on a range of other roles, for more details about the roles please follow the hyperlink http://www.bcs.org/upload/pdf/roles-committee-members.pdf Non Institute members must abide by the BCS code of conduct and rules, the penalty for serious breaches is removal from the committee.

 - Election of Committee Members